 Popular Models

-Despite its discontinuation, Saturn left a lasting legacy in the automotive industry.
+Despite its discontinuation, Saturn left a lasting in the automotive industry.
 One of its most popular models was the Saturn S-series, which was known for its fuel efficiency and innovative design.
 The S-series implemented a spaceframe design with non-load-carrying side panels made of plastic, which were dent-resistant and a selling point for the brand.

 The S-series was available in various body styles, including sedans, coupes, and station wagons.
 It was particularly notable for its reliability and affordability, making it a favorite among budget-conscious car buyers.
 The S-series also pioneered the brand-wide no-haggle sales technique, which was a significant departure from traditional car-buying experiences.